Policy Brief: Climate Change and Montana: A Scientific Assessment

 Montana has warmed very little during the past century, and not at all during the past 15 years.

-MCA paints an overly alarmist and misleading picture of recent, current, and future climate changes in Montana.
+MCA grossly distorts facts and evidence to paint an overly alarmist and misleading picture of recent, current, and future climate changes in Montana.
 This Policy Brief aims to put the Montana climate picture in a more accurate perspective.